helmfile/helmfile/docs/builtin-objects.md

 - `Environment`: The information about the environment.
 This is set by the `--environment` flag.
 It has several objects inside of it:
   - `Environment.Name`: The name of the environment
+  - `Environment.KubeContext`: The kube context to be used by default for releases in the environment.
 - `Chart`: The chart name for the release.
 - `KubeContext`: The kube context to be used for the release
 - `Namespace`: The namespace to be released into